intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 {{KELLER}} shared Deutsche Telekom’s perspective, emphasizing that while YANG performs well for provisioning, it currently falls short in providing the operational stability required for validation.
 Achieving fully closed-loop automated and autonomous networking will require a greater focus on observability, particularly through advancements in streaming telemetry.

 {{JIMENEZ}} discussed the challenges associated with the SDN Transport Automation Platform, including issues with data streaming, scalability, diverse models, and mechanisms to secure the network management protocols.
 The presentation also emphasized how advancements in AI and machine learning, along with the potential adaptation of protocols designed for constrained environments, could drive the next evolution in network management.

+Using YANG-Push as an example, {{GRAF}} highlights how standards development often fails to align with the needs of network operators, the constraints of network vendors, and the integration requirements.
+Most critically, it lacks an agile, incremental development process.
+The presentation advocated for adopting an iterative approach to standards development, focusing on delivering minimal viable products as part of the process.

 {{CONTRERAS}} emphasized the importance of reassessing deployment assumptions and incorporating updated operator requirements.
 The authors are addressing these aspects through {{I-D.boucadair-nmop-rfc3535-20years-later}}, leveraging feedback and discussions from the workshop.